 Authority's performance 53 There are recognised anomalies in the way this indicator is measured by different Authorities.
 This matter will be resolved as part of future returns.
-A reduction in the backlog of old and historic enforcement cases has had an impact upon performance when assessed against this measure.
+A reduction in the backlog of performance when assessed aga old and historic enforcement cases has had an impact upon inst this measure.